spamegg1/reviews/README.md

 *Spam's recommendation:* Don't take it.
 What are you, crazy?
 Crazy enough to write a compiler?
 Nobody is gonna write a compiler in their career.
 If you want to write an ad-hoc "fun compiler" take Nand2Tetris Part 2 instead.
 You'll probably have to write a simple lexer/parser at some point in your life though, so you should take the beginning part (regex, FSMs, parsing).

 ***Update Feb 2021:*** Looks like I was wrong, you should probably take this course.
 I was working on updating a [complex web application](https://futurecoder.io) to a newer version of Python, and one of the [dependencies](https://github.com/gristlabs/asttokens/) was about abstract syntax trees.
-The dependent package was failing some tests, and it required AST knowledge and understanding on my part to fix the broken tests.
+The dependent package was failing some tests, and it required AST (abstract syntax tree) knowledge and understanding on my part to fix the broken tests.

 ### <a name="debug"></a> Software Debugging
 https://www.udacity.com/course/software-debugging--cs259